solidjs-community/solid-aria/packages/button/README.md

 ## `createButton`

 Provides the behavior and accessibility implementation for a button component.
+Handles mouse, keyboard, and touch interactions, focus behavior, and ARIA props for both native button elements and custom element types.

 ### Features